How to design a Chief of Staff role.

-They use this unique understanding to help teams craft operating model deliverables before they go to the CEO and drive every operating model meeting, supporting teams in how they’re evaluating and communicating about their work.
+Because they’re in the guts, they develop a unique understanding of the company that they apply to support teams.
+They can help them craft operating model deliverables before they go to the CEO and drive every operating model meeting and prep meetings, supporting teams in how they’re evaluating and communicating about their work.
 In meetings, they push people to have hard conversations and make decisions, and they followup on action items and ensure decisions are implemented.

 They also facilitate alignment through regular communications that complement the operating model, via company-wide memos, All Hands meetings, and board and investor reports, so everyone at the company stays in lockstep.

-A great Chief of Staff has sufficient mind-meld with a CEO to administer the operating model the way the CEO would.
-This mind-meld only comes with adequate access to information.
+But this model only works if the Chief of Staff has enough access.
 The best Chiefs of Staff have total access.
 They spend time with the CEO each day prepping for the day ahead and retro-ing the day previous.
 They attend every meeting the CEO attends, taking notes, distributing information throughout the teams, following up on action items.
 They read every email.
 They’re on every phone call.

 Who to Hire